Unseen Object Instance Segmentation for Robotic Environments: Depth Seeding Network

 \paragraph{Separation loss}

-We introduce a novel separation loss that allows the center votes to not necessarily be at the center of an object, as long as it is far away from other object center votes.
+We introduce a novel separation loss that encourages the center votes to not necessarily be at the center of an object, as long as it is far away from other object center votes \revisiontext{in order to ease the post-processing GMS clustering phase}.
 To do this, we consider the following tensor: